dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 This is incredibly complicated and hard to measure.
 And leads into another subject on predictive medicene, which I will write on soon.
 The point here is that the spatial information trumps genetic information.
-The distribution of receptors matters alot more than the phenotype of the patient's genetics.
+The distribution of receptors matters a lot more than the phenotype of the patient's genetics.
 AND IT IS MUCH HARDER TO MEASURE!

 ### Competing Chemicals Change the Neural Fingerprint